Milo Sumner

-Sumner was educated at Trinity College, Dublin, where was a scholar in 1626.
+Sumner was educated at Trinity College, Dublin, where he was a scholar in 1626.
 He was a major in the Parliamentary Army in the Civil War.
 He was appointed Fellow and Professor of Mathematics by the Parliamentary Commissioners in 1652, a position which became the Donegall Lectureship.
 He became Archdeacon of Clogher in 1661 and then Archdeacon of Kildare from 1668.